Written by Sulochana Uthirapathi · Last updated January 2026

 Common Mistakes to Avoid in Your Singapore PR Application

-Even well-qualified applicants can face rejection because of avoidable errors during the PR submission process.
-These mistakes often make applications look incomplete, inconsistent, or lacking credibility.
+Even well-qualified applicants can face rejection due to avoidable errors during the PR submission process.
+These mistakes often make applications appear incomplete, inconsistent, or lacking credibility.

 How to Strengthen Your Profile Before You Apply

 If you are not ready to apply for PR yet, this is the best time to build a stronger foundation.
-ICA looks for applicants who show long-term stability, contribution, and integration into Singapore life — not just high salaries or fancy job titles.
+ICA looks for applicants who demonstrate long term stability, contribution, and integration into Singapore life, not just high salaries or impressive job titles.

-You can improve your chances of PR approval by focusing on these areas:
+You can improve your chances of PR approval by focusing on the following areas:

-• Take on leadership or mentorship roles at work Showing growth and contribution beyond your job scope signals that you add value to Singapore’s economy.
+Growth beyond your core job scope signals that you add value to Singapore’s economy.

-Doing so helps you not only meet but exceed ICA’s expectations and present a balanced profile that reflects both capability and genuine commitment.
+Focusing on these areas helps you not only meet but exceed ICA’s expectations, presenting a balanced profile that reflects both capability and genuine commitment.

 Pro Tip